yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 rails db:create && rails db:migrate

 ```
+Build the controllers for all of the models.

 Add rack-cors gem to let the request call from cross domain.
 Add this line into Gemfile: